-General Administration and Review of NISEP
+1. General Administration and Review of NISEP

-- PA will develop and maintain appropriate and detailed administrative procedures for management of the NISEP; - PA will develop and maintain tracking spreadsheets to contain summary information of schemes for each NISEP year.
-It will track spent and unspent funds via scheme variation reports and interim reports from bidders to ensure that there is no overall overspend of NISEP funds and that underspend is reduced as far as possible; - PA will assist the Utility Regulator in developing the NISEP and put forward proposals for appropriate energy saving targets, incentive mechanism, revisions to the rules and procedures etc. This will include an annual review of the operation and performance of the Programme including the types of schemes allowed; - PA will undertake other related activities as is reasonably required by the Utility Regulator in relation to the NISEP. - PA will undertake duplicate checks.
+- Providing an annual plan, at the start of April, to the Utility Regulator for ensuring the availability of sufficient trained staff, and appropriate administrative arrangements to deliver the service as detailed below; - Developing and maintaining appropriate and detailed administrative processes for management of the NISEP, including the development of new processes as required; - Developing, maintaining and updating tracking spreadsheets to contain summary information of schemes for each NISEP year.
+Tracking spent and unspent funds to ensure there is no overall overspend of NISEP funds and that under-spend is reduced as far as possible; - Assisting the Utility Regulator in developing the NISEP and, if required, putting forward proposals for appropriate energy saving targets, incentive mechanism, revisions to the rules and procedures etc. This will include an annual review of the operation and performance of the Programme including the types of schemes allowed; - Undertaking other related activities as reasonably required by the Utility Regulator in relation to the NISEP.
+Where work is additional to that carried out under this agreement and is reasonably expected to incur additional costs, this must be agreed by both parties before the costs are incurred.